hotwired/stimulus/docs/reference/actions.md

 select            | change
 textarea          | input

-This built-in set can be extended with the `Application.registerDefaultEventName` method, for example to associate default event names with custom elements.
+This built-in set can be extended with the `Application.registerDefaultEventNames` method, for example to associate default event names with custom elements.

 <meta data-controller="callout" data-callout-text-value="gallery#next">